 When employees feel like their boss trusts them, they feel a greater sense of job satisfaction which lowers staff turnover rates.

-A Few Final Thoughts on Creating a Positive Workplace Culture
+A Few Final Thoughts on Creating a Positive Culture in the Workplace

 Employees spend a third of their lives at work.
 An employer who makes every effort to make that time as enjoyable as it can be will undoubtedly reap the rewards.
 You may even leave behind a legacy that Andrew Carnegie himself would have been proud of!